spinach/spinach.github.com/_posts/2016-11-15-evolutionary-architectures.md

 **Fitness functions**: determines if the next version is better than last version.
 It is an objective function that measure some metric.
 So we define architecture fitness functions in order to make sure we evolved in the positive way, whether it is using metrics or tests.
 We have atomic functions, which are application level functions that does one thing.
 And we have holistic fitness function which runs the interaction between the different services (integration tests are an example).

-Bring the pain forward: Pain increases exponentially with the time you wait to act (sync codebase, deploy to prod).
+**Bring the pain forward**: Pain increases exponentially with the time you wait to act (sync codebase, deploy to prod).
 Hence Continious delivery.

 Deployment pipeline: directly run your build trhought UTs, function test etc.. and automate all these things.